kentico-matthews/Custom.Xperience.Stripe/README.md

 ---

 ## Examples
-The following example demonstrates the use of the stripe integration in a checkout controller.
+The following example demonstrates the use of the stripe integration in a checkout controller on the live site.
 (It utilizes both direct capture and delayed capture, choosing which to use based on a boolean.
 This is not necessary, and whichever option you prefer can be used on its own.)

 ```c#
 private readonly IShoppingService shoppingService;